LAKE BAIKAL PHOTOGRAPHY WORKSHOP & PHOTO TOUR

 Check-in to hotel in Khuzhir.
 Our hotel is ten minute walk from the shores of Lake Baikal, single occupancy, with each room having all the comforts you need.
 We spend the next five nights here so can spread out and make yourself comfortable.

 After check in we go to get acquainted with Baikal.
 Today we'll see the main attraction of the great Baikal - Shaman rock - and will meet the sunset with the view on that rock.
-Anton will show you the most interesting perspectives on this powerful place.
+Our guide will show you the most interesting perspectives on this powerful place.

 Dinner and overnight at the hotel.